"Each One Teach One: The Legacy of Evangelism in Adult Literacy Education." Written Communication, January 2009.

 Referee for an Article Submitted to Speculum Espurgatoire Seint Patriz.

-Ghostly sights: Visual Meditation in Late-Medieval literature.
-Norman, Oklahoma: Pilgrim Books, 1989.
+Ghostly Sights: Visual Meditation in Late-Medieval Literature, Pilgrim Books, 1989.

 "British Romantic Period Theatre and the French Revolution."
 Blackwell Encyclopedia of Romanticism.
 Ed.
 Frederick Burwick.
 London: Blackwell, 2010.